10 Sneaky Ways You Might Be Making Yourself Dehydrated

 Skin is an organ and a barrier to fluid loss; any time it’s compromised by a burn or sunburn, it can struggle to maintain proper hydration levels, says Dr. Levine.
 Natural aging can also make it harder for the skin to maintain moisture, she says, so it’s important to keep it properly moisturized and protected from the sun.

 You don’t have a balanced diet

 A balanced diet—whole grains, lean protein, and lots of fruits and veggies—is the key to an overall healthy body.
 But it also quietly contributes to hydration throughout the day.
-"Fruits and vegetables are super hydrating, especially zucchini, cucumber, and watermelon.
+“Fruits and vegetables are super hydrating, especially zucchini, cucumber, and watermelon.
 Adding these to your diet can really help extend your fluid status.
-I tell my clients to eat the rainbow," says Elizabeth Shaw, MS, RDN, CLT, a wellness consultant who runs the health blog shawsimpleswaps.com.
-Cutting out carbs can also silently dehydrate you.
-Oatmeal, whole grain pasta, and brown rice soak up water during the cooking process, so eating them can actually increase your fluid levels, according to Health.
-Don't miss these clever ways to stay hydrated.
+I tell my clients to eat the rainbow,” says registered dietitian Elizabeth Shaw, a wellness consultant who runs the health blog shawsimpleswaps.com.
+(Here are the most hydrating foods to eat if you don’t want to drink a glass of water.)